magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 ## Device profiles

-In ThingsBoard, a device profile is a set of configurations and rules that define the behavior of devices using it.
+In IoT Hub, a device profile is a set of configurations and rules that define the behavior of devices using it.
 Device profiles simplify managing devices with similar parameters.
 They include a rule chain for processing incoming messages and events, transport configuration, alarm rules, and other parameters.
 Learn more about the device profile [here](/docs/{{docsPrefix}}user-guide/device-profiles/){:target="_blank"}.

 For the "Swimming Pool SCADA system" solution template, six device profiles were created to manage the [14 operational devices](#devices).
 These profiles set a "[Swimming Pool Device Rule Chain](#rule-chain)" as the default rule chain to our devices, the transport configuration is set to default, and define specific alarm rules for them.